When is the Best Time for the Annapurna Base Camp Trek?

 Is the Annapurna Base Camp trek doable during winter?

-What is the weather like during monsoon season in the Annapurna region?
+What is the weather like during the monsoon season in the Annapurna region?

-The monsoon season from June to early September brings very rainy, cloudy conditions to the Annapurna region, which obscures views and can make hiking more difficult.
+• The monsoon season from June to early September brings very rainy, cloudy conditions to the Annapurna region, obscuring views and making hiking more difficult.
 While still possible, the trek is harder and less enjoyable during the monsoon.

 What altitude does the Annapurna Base Camp sit at?